alexrutar/banditvis/README.md

 Comments are done python-style with a hash (`#`), and whitespace and blank lines are conveniently ignored.
 For file examples, see the following three sections.

 ### The `Histogram` init
-Here is an example of a histogram file:

     init: Histogram  # comments done python-style

     horizon: 500